-If you want to come out ahead in the property tax dispute process, you'll need to do your prep work.
-The most effective way to appeal property taxes is by taking care of the details first.
+If you want to come out ahead in the property tax dispute process, you'll need to do the legwork.The most effective way to appeal property taxes is by taking care of the details first.

-- Pay on time.
-Paying property taxes can normally be done online.
+Pay On Time Paying property taxes can normally be done online.
 Appealing your property taxes does not release you from your annual payment.
-You may be entitled to a return when your appeal is resolved, in which case the tax auditor will process your refund. - Be organized.
-Keep copies of all paperwork related to your home assessment and tax payment receipts.
-Paperwork may also include proof of any changes to your property, like removing an attached garage or adding an extension. - Find out who to talk to.
-Locate the office in your municipality that deals with property tax issues.
-Most towns have three to five elected officials on the property tax board of listers. - Set a reminder.
-Use it to alert you of all the local deadlines you researched above. - Ask about the process.
-Reach out to your contact person at your local municipality to get their recommended steps for disputing. - See what you can appeal.
-In some states, you may be able to contest your home's appraised or market value, wrongful inclusion of property, denial of an exemption, incorrect determination of the property owner, and more.
+You may be entitled to a return when your appeal is resolved, in which case the tax auditor will process your refund.
+Be Organized Keep copies of all paperwork related to your home assessment and tax payment receipts.
+Paperwork may also include proof of any changes to your property, like removing an attached garage or adding an extension.
+Find Out Who To Talk To Locate the office in your municipality that deals with property tax issues.
+Most towns have three to five elected officials on the property tax board of listers.
+Set A Reminder Use it to alert you of all the local deadlines you researched above.
+Ask About The Process Reach out to your contact person at your local municipality to get their recommended steps for disputing.
+See What You Can Appeal In some states, you may be able to contest your home's appraised or market value, wrongful inclusion of property, denial of an exemption, incorrect determination of the property owner, and more.
+Contact Your Local Assessor's Office It's always a good practice to ensure all deductions entitled to you are granted.
+This can happen when you first check your property assessment.